hellomahe/angular-code-splitting/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

-## If your app is deplyed in CDN then use --deploy-url in build command.
+## If your app is deployed in CDN then use --deploy-url in build command.

 `ng build --deploy-url=https://cdn.example.com`